-Well taking care of this customer journey, you will be able to establish a firm relationship with travel consumers and win the direct bookings.
+By taking care of this customer journey, you will be able to establish a firm relationship with travel consumers and win direct bookings.
 This will ultimately decrease OTA dependency and lower distribution costs.

 5 Hotel Digital Marketing Tactics to Drive More Direct Bookings

-Here is a list of 5 tried and proven digital marketing and sales strategies which will organically generate the best direct results for your hotel in 2020:
+Here is a list of 5 tried and proven digital marketing and sales strategies that will organically generate the best direct results for your hotel:

 1. Pay Close Attention to Your Hotel Website and Booking Engine

-Your website is the best online representative to speak, make impression and engage with prospective guests when they search online and visit your website before making a reservation.
+Your website is the best online representative to speak to, make an impression and engage with prospective guests when they search online and visit your website before making a reservation.

 On average, guests spend 6 minutes on hotel websites.
-So make sure you impress them with bold pictures of your property, easy-to-read room descriptions and attractive promotion.
-Show them the special service features you can offer for their experience and video is a great idea to attract your guests’ interest.
+So make sure you impress them with bold pictures of your property, easy-to-read room descriptions and attractive promotions.
+Show them the special service features you can offer for their experience and videos are great ideas to attract your guests’ interest.

-Apart from a good website, an optimized booking engine is essential for conversion purpose.
-After showcasing your best services through website, the booking engine plays a role in providing your guests with a seamless booking process where room types and rates are fully displayed, which makes the booking action easy and convenient.
+Apart from a good website, an optimized booking engine is essential for conversion purposes.
+After showcasing your best services through the website, the booking engine plays a role in providing your guests with a seamless booking process where room types and rates are fully displayed, which makes the booking action easy and convenient.
 An effective booking engine should map data directly into your property management system through a channel manager.
-And take notice of the Booking Engine’s load speed as well, because this factor extremely affects the conversion rates.
+Please also take note of the Booking Engine’s load speed, because this factor can impact conversion rates.

 2. Optimize your Website and Booking Engine for Mobile

 Google research reveals that nearly 50% of mobile users are comfortable researching, planning, and booking an entire trip to a new travel destination using only their smartphone.
-Mobile devices is where guests in many markets prefer to make a purchase or booking.
+Mobile devices are what guests in many markets prefer to make a purchase or booking.

-negative brand experience on mobile are 62% less likely to purchase from that brand in the future.
+Negative brand experience on mobile is 62% less likely to purchase from that brand in the future.
 If your mobile experience is poor, you lose huge opportunities.

-There are 4 key points which should be focused when optimizing your hotel website for mobile:
+There are 4 key points which should be focused on when optimizing your hotel website for mobile:

 - Improve your website’s load speed: Over 50% of people leave a website if it takes more than 3 seconds to load.

-- Ensure your website is responsive: Your website must be compatible, and views correctly, on all devices – regardless of whether it gets visited from a mobile device, tablet or desktop site.
+- Ensure your website is responsive: Your website must be compatible, easy to use and view correctly, on all devices – regardless of whether it is a mobile device, tablet or desktop site.

 - Present a clear call to action: Use contrasting colors and fonts for high visibility and to make the action a user should take obvious.